 Facilities: Parking, café, restaurant, picnic area, shop.

-Large 16th / 17th C. stone manor house with oak panelled rooms and a grand staircase.
+Large 16th / 17th-c stone manor house with oak paneled rooms and a grand staircase.
 Contains many interesting works of art and the Carlisle collection of miniature doll's house rooms.
 Changing programme of temporary exhibitions throughout the season.
 The lovely gardens, with clipped hedges and sweeping lawns, are simply glorious.
+National Trust Property*

 Opening times: Mar~Nov, Tue-Sun 12-5; Jun~Aug, Tue-Sun 12-5.30 Admission Charge*